Toenail Fungus in Diabetics: The U.S. Clinician-Vetted Guide to Prevent Serious Foot Complications

 • Dry, fragile skin increases the risk of bacterial complications

-Patients with diabetes should be aware that even minor nail discoloration or thickening is a warning sign.
+Clinical Insight Patients with diabetes should be aware that even minor nail discoloration or thickening is a warning sign.
 Ignoring these early symptoms can lead to complications requiring podiatric intervention or advanced treatments.

-Safe and ADA-Approved Treatments for Diabetics
+Safe and Physician-Supervised Treatments for Diabetics

 Treating toenail fungus in diabetics requires careful medical supervision.
 Because of compromised circulation, neuropathy, and immune system impairment, self-treatment or over-the-counter remedies are often insufficient and potentially risky.